uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   The collection is representative of minority or historically underrepresented groups

-Object Preservation
+#### Object Preservation

-The collection will be more impactful if it fulfils any of these
+The collection will be more impactful if it fulfills any of these
 criteria:

 -   The collection is extremely fragile and cannot be handled by a